opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 ---
 layout: default
-title: Integrating Observability plugins using Dashboards
+title: Managing plugins with Dashboards
 parent: Observability
 nav_order: 5
 ---

-# Integrating Observability plugins using Dashboards
+# Managing plugins with Dashboards

 Introduced 2.7
 {: .label .label-purple }

-Observability plugins are integrated automatically into **Dashboards**, giving you a dashboard view of your installed plugins.
-This dashboard view provides you:
+Plugins are integrated automatically into the **Dashboards** application, allowing you to manage them within a dashboard.
+A dashboard view of your installed plugins provides for:

 - **Easy access to installed plugins:** Viewing a list of plugins on a dashboard view displays all the plugins in one place to better configure and manage them.
 - **Improved efficiency:** With a list of plugins readily available on a dashboard view, you can enable, disable, update, or remove them with just a few clicks.